Torm the True

 • To amend the destruction of Mystra and her Weave, I shall note, and duly record any and all abberant magical disturbances in my goings; and I shall aid to remedy these to the best of my ability.
 (Debt of Destruction)

-• I am the first into battle, and the last to leave it; I will never abandon a companion, though I will honor sacrifice freely given.
+• I am the first into battle, and the last to leave it; I will never abandon a companion, though I will honor a sacrifice freely given.

 • I will learn the weight of my sword.
 Without my heart to guide it, it is worthless — my strength is not in my sword, but in the truth of my heart.
 If I lose my sword, I have lost a tool.
 If I betray my heart, I have died.